rcarver/levels/README.md

 ## Typecasting

 In several examples, we've seen environment variables contain non-string data.
-These typecasting rules are used when using the system environment as Level in a configuration, as well as when exporting a configuration to environment variables.
+The following typecasting rules are used when using the system environment as Level in a configuration, as well as when exporting a configuration to environment variables.

 ```sh
 # A configuration value has this form.
 [PREFIX]<GROUP>_<KEY>

 # The type of that value can be set here.
 [PREFIX]<GROUP>_<KEY>_TYPE

 # The type may require more information for conversion, in which case
 # additional keys may be used.
 [PREFIX]<GROUP>_<KEY>_<OTHER>